Advanced Computer Architecture

 - Department of Information Technology

-120 credits including 90 credits in computer science and mathematics with Computer Architecture or the equivalent.
-Proficiency in English equivalent to the Swedish upper secondary course English 6.
+120 credits including 90 credits within Computing science and Mathematics including Computer Architecture or the equivalent.

 - Account and argue for how modern computer systems are designed, including details about pipeline, memory organisation, virtual and physical memory, and memory technology.

 - Account and argue for techniques to create and use instruction-level parallelism, memory-level parallelism, and thread-level parallelism.

 - Account and argue for the design and programming of multiprocessor systems and shared memory, especially taking coherence and memory modules into account.